ohhericle/C/README.md

-# Collection of all my Programs & Projects in C
+# Collection of all my public programs & projects done in C